vicbul/gcdproject/CodeBook.md

     x_all <- rbind(x_test,x_train)

 Now the two data frames are merged into one.
 However columns names are missing.
 THe names are stored on a separate file named "*features.txt*", one variable name per line.
-Lets store in a variable only the variable names to use them as names for our dataframe:
+Lets store in a variable only the variable names to use them as names for our data frame:

     features <- read.table("UCI HAR Dataset/features.txt")[,2]
     names(x_all) <- features

 **2. Extract only the measurements on the mean and standard deviation for each measurement.**

 Here we are requested to take only the mean and standard deviation of all the measurement taken from the sensors.
-Accordinting to *"features_info.txt"* instructions, sensor signal variable names are as follows:
+According to *"features_info.txt"* instructions, sensor signal variable names are as follows:

 - tBodyAcc-XYZ*
 - tGravityAcc-XYZ*